Top 10 Best Guaranteed Universal Life Insurance Companies

 Guaranteed Universal Life Insurance Quotes

-So far, we have discussed how this policy is cheaper than a regular permanent insurance policy but how does it compare with a term life policy?
+On thing you will find with a guaranteed universal life policy is it is cheaper than other permanent insurance policies but how does it compare with term life insurance quotes?
 Since term life offers the cheapest prices on the market, let’s take a look at some differences.

 AIG’s Secure Lifetime GUL III: This policy offers a guaranteed death benefit regardless of cash value as long as premiums are paid.
 AIG allows you to pay additional premiums to potentially shorten the payment period.
 If you no longer need the policy you can choose to surrender the policy in year 20 for 50% return of premiums paid, or in year 25 and receive 100% of premiums paid up to 40% of the face amount.